 Alfred Marshall, in 1890 popularised the use of demand and supply curve in his book 'principles of economics.
 The United Kingdom (then Britain) happens to be the first country that used the concepts of demand and supply as well as Economics in general.

 Answer: Change in supply refers to an increase or decrease of supply at the same price, causing a rightward or leftward shift in the supply curve respectively.

-1. Explain the Increase in Supply with Example.
+4. Explain the increase in supply with example.

 Technological advancement also increases efficiency and reduces the cost of production, thus making it cheaper for producers to produce.
 A decrease in taxes and increases in subsidies also cause an increase in supply.
 For example, if the cost of production of a shampoo decreases due to technological advancement, its supply would increase.